ShadowObj/blog/content/posts/how-reality-works/index.en.md

 1. The REALITY server forwards the ClientHello to the TLS server dest (mask server) with a valid certificate, makes minimal modifications to the ServerHello and Change Cipher Spec from dest and its attached encrypted information, and then forwards it to the REALITY client.
 This approach can complete the TLS handshake in the normal TLS server way, avoiding the generation of server-side TLS fingerprints.

-2. When the REALITY server modifies the encrypted information attached to the Change Cipher Spec, it uses `preMasterKey` to sign the digital certificate in it, and replaces the original information with the signature information, so that the REALITY client can use the signature calculated by `preMasterKey` to compare, thereby informing the client that it can transmit.
+2. When the REALITY server modifies the encryption information attached after Change Cipher Spec, it replaces all digital certificates with **"temporary certificates"** and modifies the **signature** value of the "temporary certificate" so that the REALITY client can compare the signature calculated by using `preMasterKey` to inform the client that the transmission can be carried out.

 3. The REALITY server forwards all traffic except that from the legitimate REALITY client to dest.
 The benefits of this approach are the same as 1.